Six Hours Earlier Across Town

 “And don’t need.”

-“Oh, you need advice and this is it: Embrace your power.
-Go wherever the Watchers send you.
+“Oh, you need advice.”
+Rose let go.
+“And this is it: Embrace your power.
+Go wherever The Watchers send you.
 Do your merkabah twirly magic.
 Don’t allow fear or anger to destroy your destiny.”

-“Speaking of your love life, are you still dating Jim?”
+“Speaking of your love life, are you still dating Joe?”

 Rose had hooked up with my vet while I was in Ecuador.
-After an emergency operation to remove my sister’s thong from my pooch’s stomach they had began dating.
+Leave it to Rose to find a guy after pounding on his door after office hours and having him remove her nylon thong from my dog’s stomach.

 “Yeah, we’re taking it slow.”